pluggdapps/pluggdapps/docs/platform.rst

-Plugins are also python classes deriving from a base class called :class:`pluggdapps.plugin.Plugin`, like :class:`pluggdapps.plugin.Interface` classes they are also meta classes and blue-printed inside the component architecture.
-But unlike the `Interface` classes plugin classes can be instantiated and used like regular python classes, which a minor but important difference explained next,
+Plugins are also python classes deriving from a base class called :class:`pluggdapps.plugin.Plugin`, like :class:`pluggdapps.plugin.Interface` classes they are also meta classes and blue-printed by the component system.
+But unlike the `Interface` classes plugin classes can be instantiated and used like regular python classes, which a minor but important difference explained next.

 Plugins are always instantiated using query_plugin() or query_plugins() (plural form) APIs.
 For developers who work on the insides of pluggdapps'